For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 How does Brexit affect EU students in the UK?

 EU students who were already living in the UK by 31st December 2020 were able to apply for the EU Settlement Scheme (EUSS) by 30th June 2021.
-The scheme allows you to stay and continue studying, working and accessing services like NHS healthcare, generally on the same basis as before Brexit.
+The scheme allowed you to stay and continue studying, working and accessing services like NHS healthcare, generally on the same basis as before Brexit.

 EU students who arrived in the UK after 31st December 2020 will have to get a visa if their course is longer than six months.